 Anything goes, as long as it's horror!
 As for format, we're focusing this year on shorts, no longer than 30 minutes.
 However, we MIGHT have time for features.
 It depends how things go with the venue.
 We don't want to have a call just in case!
 So for now, shorts only.
 We're also down with documentaries, animation, claymation, puppetry, wizardry, and we love trailers!!

 Submit today, and showcase your work to a new audience of horror fans!
-Help us celebrate our third Northern Frights Festival!
+Help us celebrate our fourth Northern Frights Festival!